Tamim bin Hamad Al Thani: United Kingdom

+King Charles III and Queen Camilla hosted Tamim at Buckingham Palace for a state visit on 3 and 4 December 2024.
+This followed their most recent meeting at the COP28 climate summit in Dubai in December 2023.

+Europe

 Tamim met French president François Hollande twice in 2014 and 2015.
 In the latter meeting, they signed an agreement for the sale of Rafale jets to Qatar.

 Tamim met French president Emmanuel Macron twice in 2017.
 In the latter meeting, they signed commercial contracts worth more than US$14 billion.
 During their 2018 meeting, Tamim thanked Macron for his support for Qatar in the Gulf crisis.
 They met again in 2021.
+In 2024, Macron and Tamim signed a €10 billion agreement on investment in the French economy.